Emergent Workload Inequality in Collective Excavation: Materials Methods

 \subsection{Calculating excavation rates in CA simulation data}

 To estimate excavation rates for simulation trials, we use a similar procedure to the one used to calculate experimental excavation rates.
 For all 10 iterations run at each set of simulation parameters, we record the number of pellets transported during each hour.
 We also record the number of ants that transport at least one pellet during each of those hour-long periods.
 This results in a total of 880 hours for each set of parameters (8 hours in each simulation x 10 iterations x 11 different group sizes tested for each set of parameters).
-Fitting a line via least squares regression to this data for a single set of parameters ($C_0$ = 10, $R$ = 0.1, $\tau_0$ = 10, $\tau_s$ = 2) yields a resultant fit rate of $\approx$8.1 pellets per active ant per hour (Figure \ref{fig:SI_sim_rates}A in the Supplemental Information).
+Fitting a line via least squares regression to this data for a single set of parameters ($C_0$ = 10, $R$ = 0.1, $\tau_0$ = 10, $\tau_s$ = 2) yields a resultant fit rate of $\approx$8.1 pellets per active ant per hour.
 We also analyze the rates if the total number of pellets transported at the end of each 8 hour trial is used for calculation instead.
-We compare total pellets transported to mean number of active ants over eight hours (Figure \ref{fig:SI_sim_rates}B in the Supplemental Information).
 The excavation rate estimated from a linear fit to these 110 trials is the same as that for all hours of simulation (for the same set of simulation parameters), and thus we use this simplified form of the calculation for reporting simulation excavation rates for each set of parameters.
+All plots of simulated excavation rates are shown in the Supplemental Information.